ansys/pydpf-core/doc/source/getting_started/index.rst

         ANSYS_DPF_ACCEPT_LA=Y

+For more information about DPF licensing, see :ref:`_ref_licensing`.

 For more information about the license terms, see :ref:`DPF Preview License Agreement<target_to_license_terms>`.

 To use a remote license, set the ``ANSYSLMD_LICENSE_FILE`` environment